Post-processing of wind gusts from COSMO-REA6 with a spatial Bayesian hierarchical extreme value model: Model training and verification

 The Bayesian parameter estimation was performed using Stan \citep{Stan}.
 Stan is a statistical software package designed for Bayesian inference based on Markov chain Monte Carlo (MCMC) techniques.
 In MCMC, the posterior distribution of the parameters is approximated through the sampling of Markov chains, whose transition properties are tuned such that they converge to a target distribution \citep{Gelman14, Gilks95}.
 We accessed Stan via its python interface, pystan \citep{Riddel21}.
 Stan makes use of the No-U-Turn-sampler \citep[NUTS, ][]{Hoffman14}, which presents an adaptive and tuning-easy implementation of Hamiltonian Monte Carlo, leading to reasonably quick convergence of the Markov chains while remaining user-friendly.

 For the training of SpatBHM, the sampling parameters for the tuning of the step size and the acceptance rate of the new proposals are set to the default values proposed by \citet{Hoffman14}.
 A chain length of 1500 was simulated, with the first 500 iterations discarded as burn-in.
 The sampler is initialized with the expectation value from the fit of the linear model with constant coefficients $\mu^{j}, \varsigma^{j}$ (Sect.~\ref{sec:ConstMod}) and assuming a value of one for all sills and a value of 60 km for all ranges of the GRF.
 While the initialization is identical for all covariance parameters, the posterior estimates of the GRFs show distinguishable spatial dependency structures, depending on the parameter and model in question.
-Therefore, it can be concluded that the initialization does not significantly bias the results.
+Therefore, it can be concluded that it is fair to use the same priors and initialization for all covariance structures, as differences can successfully be inferred from the data.
 Furthermore, all parameters converge to stable distributions within the first 500 iterations, indicating that the Markov chains have reached convergence and that the resulting posterior samples can be assumed as representative of their limit distributions.

 All spatio-temporal predictors are standardized before training.
 They enter the parameter estimation process as deviations from the spatio-temporal mean, expressed in units of the standard deviation of the entire training data set.
-The normalization is performed on the complete training data set to ensure the preservation of the spatial information that is contained in the local climatology of the predictor variables.
+This normalization is performed with respect to the spatio-temporal mean rather than the local station means to preserve the spatial information contained in the local climatologies of the predictor variables.